-When I did this for the first time a few years ago, I was surprised to find some illuminating and awkward glimpses of Jesus' human personality.
+When I did this for the first time as an agnostic, I was surprised to find some illuminating and awkward glimpses of Jesus' human personality.
 I guess I was expecting to find a serene, focused, consistent, God-like person.
 True enough, that Jesus was there.
 What I didn't expect to find though was clear evidence of Jesus' "human-ness".